mikependon/RepoDB/RepoDb.Wiki/Getting Started.md

 You will see a message *A customer record has been inserted*.
 Press any key to exit!

-In your Microsoft SQL Server Management Studio, write the script below in the query window and press the `F5` key.
+In your *Microsoft SQL Server Management Studio*, write the script below in the query window and press the `F5` key.

 ```
 SELECT * FROM [dbo].[Customer];
 ```

-You will see that a single `Customer` record has been inserted.
-The field values are corresponding the `Customer` class-properties values you specified at the `DoInsert()` method.
+You will see that a single *Customer* record has been inserted.
+The field values are corresponding the *Customer* class-properties values you specified at the `DoInsert()` method.

 ### Querying a record

 To query a record, please use the [Query](https://repodb.readthedocs.io/en/latest/pages/connection.html#query) operation.
-Please copy the provided sample script below and paste it in your `Program.cs`, just right after the `DoInsert()` method.
+Please copy the provided sample script below and paste it in your *Program.cs*, just right after the `DoInsert()` method.

 ```
 public void DoQuery()